-Ten little penguins would probably do it, but there are plenty of other reasons to plan an adventure to Phillip Island.
-This little island is big on activities for almost any kind of weekend wanderer: surfers and sand-castle builders, wildlife watchers and sports spectators, foodies and fishing aficionados, jazz cats and history buffs.
+Ten little penguins would probably do it but there are plenty of other reasons to plan an adventure on Phillip Island.
+This little island is big on activities for every weekend wanderer: surfers and sand-castle builders, wildlife watchers and sports spectators, foodies and fishing fans, jazz cats and history buffs.
 The best bit (aside from the penguins)?
 It's only a 90-minute drive from Melbourne.
-Jump in the car and you'll be there before the first "are we there yet?"
+Jump in the car and you'll be there in a jiffy.

 Reason 1: Swell beaches

-Freshly caught seafood and locally sourced produce are served up with spectacular views at Phillip Island's dining hot spots.
-Chew with a view of the Southern Ocean at The Cape Kitchen or take in the Rhyll waterfront from the deck of The Foreshore Bar and Restaurant.
-On the outskirts of Cowes, The Shearing Shed is worth a visit for the sheer expanse of its farmland home.
+Fresh caught seafood and locally sourced produce are served up with spectacular views at Phillip Island's foodie hot spots.
+Dine with a view of the Southern Ocean at The Cape Kitchen or take in the Rhyll waterfront from the The Foreshore Bar and Restaurant deck.
+Try cool climate wines at Purple Hen Wines or Phillip Island Winery, and try beers poured straight from the tap, at Ocean Reach Brewing - with food to match.
+Get your coffee fix from BEANd roastery.

 Reason 5: On the rocks